20 crucial questions for buying a new or pre-construction condo in NYC

 2. What's in the offering plan?

-“Prospective purchasers should be factoring that into their decision—do they want to live in a residential condominium that is managed and operated by a developer for the foreseeable future?” he asks.
+“Prospective purchasers should be factoring that into their decision—do they want to live in a residential condominium managed and operated by a developer for the foreseeable future?” he asks.
 Getting independent control of the board is an important step in a condo building’s structural and financial health.

-Within the offering plan are budgetary reports that lay out the first year’s operating utility costs.
-“Often [the sponsor] will put a bare bones budget in the offering plan to make it look attractive,” Bekteshi says.
-He suggests asking questions about the figures, warning that, in many cases, these numbers are so far off that “common charges go up between 5 and 10 percent after years one and two.”
+“Often [the sponsor] will put a bare-bones budget in the offering plan to make it look attractive,” Bekteshi says.
+He suggests asking questions about the figures, warning that—in many cases—these numbers are so far off that “common charges go up between 5 and 10 percent after years one and two.”

 Another consideration is whether or not the building employees are outsourced.
-Bekteshi says there's a trend in new development to have a live-out super but that can be a problem if the computer-based control systems in the building fail.
-“You want a skilled resident manager in-house for these moments,” he says.
+Bekteshi says there's a trend among new developments to have a live-out super, but that can be a problem if the building's computer-based control systems fail.

 3. What's the outside date?